-A contingency budget of \$425 thousand was included to fund unanticipated expenses such as major emergency system repairs.
-ACWWA has experienced several major line breaks in the third and fourth quarters of 2017 that have been quite costly to repair.
+A contingency budget of \$300 thousand was included to fund unanticipated expenses such as major emergency system repairs.
+In years past, ACWWA has experienced several major line breaks that have been quite costly to repair.
 As the water and wastewater systems infrastructure age, line breaks and other issues will become more common, even with a robust preventive maintenance program such as ACWWA's.
 The contingency line also includes provisions for unexpected legal costs and professional services projects directed by the Board.